-FEMP’s Utility Partnerships Program fosters effective relationships between federal agencies and their local serving utilities through various ways.
+FEMP’s Utility Partnerships Program fosters effective partnerships between federal agencies and their serving utilities.

-Since 1994, $2.8 billion have been leveraged through federal utility partnerships.
-More than 1,800 projects from small single measure projects to large comprehensive projects have been reported.
-FEMP is designated to track agency-wide progress toward federal goals.
-Agencies may ensure their UESC project is captured by submitting data using the UESC Data Collection Template.
+Accomplishments: Since 1994, $2.8 billion have been leveraged through utility partnerships.
+More than 1,800 projects, ranging from small single-measure to large comprehensive projects, have been reported.

 Project Data: FEMP tracks agency-wide progress toward federal goals using information reported through the UESC data collection template.
 Agencies executing UESC task orders under General Services Administration (GSA) areawide contracts (AWCs) are also required to report to GSA their use of the AWC exhibit.

 Utility Partners: Many utilities offer energy management incentives and services in to improve availability and reliability, manage new generation needs, and provide equipment and system improvements and cost-saving services to their customers.
 FEMP’s utility partners list includes utilities with established incentive programs, including UESCs.
 If a serving utility is not on the list, FEMP will investigate interest, provide training, and link new utilities with experienced ones as they consider developing their own programs.